Are you watching the Winter Olympics?

 We became OBSESSED with Cracker Barrel and ate there almost everyday of our week long trip.
 I have now had a 14 year love affair with Cracker Barrel.

-(Remember our trip to Florida last year?
+Florida last year?
 I made Kevin go to Cracker Barrel everyday!)

 This trip was also the first time we were introduced to Sweet Tea.
 Oh my goodness!
 So good.